-The first Integrated Regional Vulnerability Assessment (IRVA) process took place in south-eastern NSW—the region covering the Snowy Mountains, the Southern Tablelands and the South Coast.
+The pilot Integrated Regional Vulnerability Assessment (IRVA) in NSW took place in south-eastern NSW—the region covering the Snowy Mountains, the Southern Tablelands and the South Coast.

-Over 6 months, more than 150 regional administrators and local representatives worked together to understand the vulnerability of the region to the forecast effects of climate change.
-They considered the potential consequences for the community in terms of health, water, landscapes, primary industries, tourism, infrastructure and emergency management.
+Over 6 months, more than 150 regional decision makers from State and Local Government worked together to understand the vulnerability of the region to the projected effects of climate change.
+They considered potential impacts for the South-East community in terms of health, water, landscapes, primary industries, tourism, infrastructure and emergency management.

 The findings were published in two reports:

 - South East NSW IRVA Vol. 1 (PDF 634 KB) identifies regional climate-change vulnerabilities and canvasses action to reduce them through a coordinated response.

 - South East NSW IRVA Vol. 2 (PDF 1.24 MB) presents the detailed results of workshops held during the process.